pagliares/jdbc-hands-on-lab/README.md

 To configure the **JDBC Driver for MySQL (Connector/J)** on **Gradle**, include the following line on the dependencies section of the build.gradle (Source: https://mvnrepository.com/artifact/mysql/mysql-connector-java):

 <code>implementation group: 'mysql', name: 'mysql-connector-java', version: '8.0.30'</code>

+### Solution to this hands-on lab

+The directory Source_Code of this repository has a Maven project with the solution for this hands-on lab that the student can use to compare with his/her solution.